Breaking the Silence: How True Presence Sparks the Path to Healing

 Undoing the Aloneness: A Vital Step Toward Healing

-Why Finding the Right Listener Matters
+Why Finding the Right Support Matters

 Not all listeners are the same, and it’s important to find someone who can offer the kind of support you need.
 Some people may respond to vulnerability with discomfort, advice-giving, or attempts to change the subject.
 They may have good intentions but lack the skills to sit with difficult emotions.
 This can leave you feeling more isolated, as if your pain has been invalidated.